Editor’s note: updated February 2020, with more how to shop online for clothes details below and on the IGTV video here:

 1. Pay attention to where your order will be shipped from.
-This is what has let me down in COVID times.
+This is what has let me down in the past.
 I’ve been sucked in by the Facebook ads and added to cart before really understanding that it might be months before I receive my order.
 I’m annoyed that I was targeted by those overseas companies through their advertising but ultimately I stuffed up by not reading the fine print and really understanding that things might not be shipped … because there are fewer planes flying!

 In Australia, consider if you’re buying from a store that’s on the other side of the country – or has its warehouse located outside of a capital city.
 Even opting for Express shipping may mean your order takes a little longer.

 From our online store perspective, Styling You The Label, has a small number of loyal overseas customers who’ve taken their chances with ordering.
 Our Canadian customer was surprised to receive her orders so quickly.
 New Zealand was trickier but Australia Post has just advised that all items are now making their way across the ditch in good time.